abyvinod/abyvinod.github.io/content/4 - Verification.md

 Disclaimer: I have only seen the research from this point of view from the sidelines.
 In other words, I am no expert on this point of view.
-I would like to acknowledge Sumanth for helping improve this section.
-More feedback is appreciated.
+I would like to acknowledge Sumanth's contributions for helping improve this section.

 For hybrid systems, it is not straightforward to apply traditional formal methods for verification, such as model checking[^ClarkeBook1999] and deductive